vbbsanjose-spec/CS2-portfolio/Q1/cybersecurity.md

 ### Required Input
 > The student name is checked after removing surrounding spaces.
 If the input is blank, the program displays an error message and asks for the name again.
 ### Allowed Values
 > The program uses lists for the accepted inputs.
-The while conditions check if the input is acceptable, and it includes .title() and .strip().
+The while conditions check if the input is acceptable, and it includes .title() which helps capitalize the first letter of the input and .strip(). which helps by removing extra spaces.
 ### Format Check
 > The program makes the student re-enter an email account when @ and . is missing.
 ### Error Messages